mplewis/freevite/NOTES.md

 - [ ] Location field
 - [ ] Not found cells
 - [ ] Not found page
-- [ ] Open Graph basic data for each page
-- [ ] Open Graph image generation
 - [ ] Prompt on navigate away before destroying changes
 - [ ] QR code for ICS/GCal links
 - [ ] Sample event page
+- [ ] Store editor's timezone with each event and use it to generate preview image times
 - [x] .ics function + link
 - [x] Add To icons
 - [x] Base layout